"How can I get my record expunged?"

 Once signed by the governor, the pardon acts to "void" any past criminal record.
 Having experience counsel is essential when applying for the pardon and petitioning the board, as there are strict requirements and deadlines involved.
 A skilled attorney can also represent you before the board should a hearing be granted.

 At Shaffer & Engle Law Offices, LLC, we have successfully handled this procedure for many of our clients.
-Contact one of our lawyers online or by calling 717-827-4074 or 866-765-0706 for help expunging a criminal record.
+Contact one of our lawyers online or by calling 717-827-4074 for help expunging a criminal record.